Indra Jatra, Yenya the joyous festival in Kathmandu

 From Jatras in the capital of the country to the Chhat in the Terai or national festivals like Dashain, the celebrations are the intrinsic part of Nepalese culture.
 The Jatras are especially popular in the Kathmandu valley, the capital city of Nepal, and are celebrated by the Newar community with great joy, enthusiasm, and belief.

-However, the people from another city such as Bhaktapur, Banepa, and Patan celebrate different types of Jatra with great joy.
-“Indra Jatra” is a major annual festival celebrated in Nepal, especially in the capital city of Kathmandu.
+However, people from another city such as Bhaktapur.
+Banepa and Patan celebrate different types of Jatra with great joy.
+“Indra Jatra” is a major annual festival celebrating in Nepal.
+Especially in the capital city of Kathmandu.
 Indra refers to the god of Heaven, while Jatra refers to Procession.
 Thus “Indra Jatra” is the joyous festival and a procession held in honor of the Hindu god Indra.

-Indra Jatra is the celebration to offer thanks to Lord Indra as Indra means the king of heaven and the god of the rain whereas jatra means procession.
-As the jatra honor Lord Indra, who is the lord of rain, the devotees especially thank god for the shower.
+Indra Jatra is the celebration to offer thanks to Lord Indra.
+Indra means the king of heaven and the god of the rain whereas jatra means procession.
+As the jatra honor Lord Indra, who is the lord of rain.
+The devotees especially thank god for the shower.
 Many other devotees worship ‘bhairab,’ ‘lord Ganesh’, and kumari (the living goddess). ‘bhairab’ is the destroyer of the evil, lord Ganesh.
-During the ancient times, the Kantipur valley was known in the name of ‘Yenya Day,’ and the Newars celebrated the Jatra as ‘Yenya.’
+During ancient times.
+The Kantipur valley was known in the name of ‘Yenya Day,’ and the Newars celebrate the Jatra as ‘Yenya.’
 The term ‘Indra Jatra’ was given later.

-We can still observe some Newars also celebrating the Jatra as ‘Yenya’ or ‘Yenya Punhi’ instead of Indra jatra.
-They celebrate the festival by lighting up a Diyo called Dalucha and worshipping the very same Diyo by offering Samya Baji.
-During the 10th century, the king Gunakamadeva the tradition of Indra Jatra to honor the establishment of the Kathmandu city.
-Since 1756AD, the Kumari Jatra is also observed on the same day.
-Kumari Jatra is also regarded as the procession of the living goddess of Nepal.
+We can still observe some Newars also celebrating the Jatra.
+‘Yenya’ or ‘Yenya Punhi’ instead of Indra jatra.
+They celebrate the festival by lighting up a Diyo call Dalucha.
+And also worshipping the very same Diyo by offering Samya Baji.
+During the 10th century, the king Gunakamadeva.
+The tradition of Indra Jatra to honor the establishment of the Kathmandu city.
+Since 1756AD, the Kumari Jatra is also observing on the same day.
+Kumari Jatra is also regarding as the procession of the living goddess of Nepal.

 Main attractions of the Jatra: